MichaelWYT/Financial-Investment-Assistant/README.md

+# PSA
+The API for IEX has changed onto a cloud platform which is also free.
+Note that you will need to sign up with them to get an api key.
+Turn on sandbox mode for testing the api and using the actual endpoint to call data.

+The data are premium so make sure you turn it off and call endpoints which are free.
+For more information google IEX Cloud.

 # Financial-Investment-Assistant
 My final year project utilising investment strategies to assist new or experienced investors whether they should invest in a chosen stock and gain the most return in investment.
 ***